 The cluster must be in the created or fully operational status for this command to work, or an error will result.
 The command tunes the cluster by issuing a number of set commands to adjust different parameters, and then performs a rolling restart for the cluster.
-For MySQL Cluster Manager 1.4.8 and later, use the --sequential-restart option to make the rolling restart a sequential one.
+Use the --sequential-restart option to make the rolling restart a sequential one.